weavedb/wao/README.md

 #### Devices

-Each device has it's own API based on the paths.
+Each device has its own API based on the paths.

 ##### meta